moorepants/dissertation/physicalparameters.rst

 ------------

-This method calculates the center of mass and inertia of a simplified model of the ten major human body parts: head, toros, upper and lower arms, and upper and lower legs, in a conifguration for typical bicycles.
-Several measurements of the human rider are needed to calculate the physical properties.
+This method calculates the center of mass and inertia of a simplified model of the ten major human body parts: head, torso, upper and lower arms, and upper and lower legs, in a general configuration for sitting on typical bicycles.
 The mass of the rider was measured along with fourteen anthropomorphic measurements of the body (Table :ref:`tabRiderDimensions` and Tab. :ref:`tabSegmentMass`).
-These measurements in combination with the geometrical bicycle measurements taken in the previous section (:ref:`secBicycleDimensions`) and several additinal bicycle measurements are used to define a model of the rider made up of simple geometrical shapes (Figure :ref:`fig3DModel`).
+These measurements in combination with the geometrical bicycle measurements taken in the previous section (:ref:`secBicycleDimensions`) and several additinal bicycle geometrical measurements are used to define a model of the rider made up of simple geometrical shapes (Figure :ref:`fig3DModel`).
 The legs and arms are represented by cylinders, the torso by a cuboid and the head by a sphere.
 The feet are positioned at the center of the bottom bracket axis to maintain symmetry about the :math:`XZ`-plane.

 .. _figMooreModel: